by Ravindra Warang

 India

-• Nutraceuticals: Regulated by FSSAI under Food Safety and Standards Act
+• Nutraceuticals: Regulated by FSSAI under the Food Safety and Standards Act

 • Pharmaceuticals: Regulated by CDSCO under the Drugs & Cosmetics Act

-FSSAI limits claims and ingredient levels, while CDSCO demands clinical trials, GMP facilities, and marketing authorizations.
+The regulatory framework for nutraceuticals and pharmaceuticals in India is distinct yet interconnected.
+FSSAI limits claims and ingredient levels for nutraceuticals, ensuring safety and efficacy, while CDSCO demands clinical trials, GMP facilities, and marketing authorizations for pharmaceutical products.

 USA